V-Rajasekar/bhagavad-gita/Chapter-2/Verse-61.md

 Having restrained them all, one should sit united with Me as the supreme.
-One's winsdom is indeed established whose senses are under conta
+One's winsdom is indeed established whose senses are under control.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3MDM2NjE0OV19
+eyJoaXN0b3J5IjpbMTI5NjQxMTMyOV19
 -->